-Obligation Primary obligations in respect of gas specification (and where the obligation arises from) Means of Compliance An example of how the obligation is met cers/Treatment Station Owner/Operator (GP) cation obligations and actions Obligation Each GP must only inject gas that meets the gas specification into the transmission system.
+Obligation Means of Compliance Primary obligations in respect of gas specification (and where the obligation arises from) An example of how the obligation is met Gas Producers/Treatment Station Owner/Operator (GP) gas specification obligations and actions Obligation Each GP must only inject gas that meets the gas specification into the transmission system.
 (ICA between injecting party and transmission pipeline owner) Means of Compliance Each GP maintains on-line chromatographs and/or other monitoring equipment and monitors gas quality as required.
-Where it detects or suspects that non- specification gas is flowing, or is likely to flow, it notifies the TSO as soon as reasonably practical 22 .
+Where it detects or suspects that non-specification gas is flowing, or is likely to flow, it notifies the TSO as soon as reasonably practical 22 .
 Notifications of excursions are made via phone, email or alternative immediate form of communication; and a written record of any communications is kept.
 NZS5442 provides guidance on quality assurance and auditing.
 Obligation Each GP must test gas injected into the transmission system at specified frequencies.
 (ICA between injecting party and TSO) Means of Compliance Each GP tests at the frequencies specified and keeps test results as evidence that testing has occurred.
 Where the GP does not test at the prescribed frequency, it notifies the TSO as soon as reasonably practical of any failure/interruption of testing equipment, describing the problem and how the GP proposes to remedy it.
 NZS5442 provides guidance on quality assurance and auditing.
-Transmission System Owner/Operator (TSO) gas specification obligations and actions Obligation Each TSO must ensure all practicable steps are taken to ensure that the pipeline is designed, constructed, operated, and maintained, and suspended or abandoned (as the case may be), in accordance with the appropriate part or parts of AS/NZS 2885.
-(HSE Pipeline Regulation 8(1)), AS/NZS 2885 does not